RK312/Mountain_Bikes_Power_BI/README.md

 - Used conditional column for Age Group creation and Gender Type.
 - Merged 3 years csv files into one single Sales Final table.
 - Changed type of some data columns and also rounded the values etc.
+- Created Measure Table and used some DAX formula like SUMX and DIVIDE to Total Order count etc.

 ## Sample Dashboards